Open accessibility options

 Communication Summary

-👥 Data subjects: All those who communicate with us by phone, email, or online form
+👥 Data Subjects: Everyone who communicates with us by phone, email, or online form

-📓 Data processed: e.g., telephone number, name, email address, entered form data.
-You can find more details in the respective contact method used
+📓 Data Processed: e.g., phone number, name, email address, form data entered.
+More details can be found under the respective contact method used.

 🤝 Purpose: Handling communication with customers, business partners, etc.

-📅 Storage period: Duration of the business transaction and the legal requirements
+📅 Storage Period: Duration of the business transaction and legal requirements

 If you contact us and communicate by phone, email or online form, personal data may be processed.